wptrainingteam/content-editor-overview/README.md

 **Add Headings to a Blog Post**

-Using either [lorem ipsum text](http://meettheipsums.com/) or existing copy, have students
+Using either [lorem ipsum text](http://meettheipsums.com/) or existing copy, have students:

 1. Switch between Visual and Text modes.
 1. Add a variety of headings within a blog post.
 (Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.)